ibm-cloud-docs/hyper-protect-dbaas-for-postgresql/FAQs-general.md

 {: #what-is-pervasive-encryption}
 {: faq}

-{{site.data.keyword.ihsdbaas_full}} is built on the {{site.data.keyword.IBM_notm}} LinuxONE platform, which provides pervasive encryption of data at rest and in transit.
+{{site.data.keyword.ihsdbaas_full}} is built on {{site.data.keyword.IBM_notm}} LinuxONE, which provides pervasive encryption of data at rest and in transit.
 Pervasive encryption is an infrastructure for an end-to-end data protection.
 In particular, it includes data volume encryption with protected and secure keys.
 For more information, see [Pervasive encryption](https://www.ibm.com/support/knowledgecenter/linuxonibm/liaaf/lnz_r_crypt.html){: external}.

 ## How is {{site.data.keyword.ihsdbaas_full}} different from other cloud databases, including {{site.data.keyword.cloud_notm}} databases?
 {: #hyper-protect-dbaas-difference}